These dogs have blue and black tongues!

 The purebred puppy usually costs around $750 to $1,800.

-No, the Shar Pei is not usually an aggressive dog.
+No, the Chinese Shar-Pei is not usually an aggressive dog.

-How much does Chinese Shar Pei cost to own?
+How much does a Chinese Shar-Pei cost to own?

-Yes, Shar Pei dogs are rather good with children.
+Yes, Chinese Shar-Pei dogs are rather good with children.
 However, they should not be left unsupervised around toddlers.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.